List of Hozuki's Coolheadedness episodes: Season 1 (2014)

+Season 2 (2017–18)

+OADs

 In June 2014, a series of three original anime DVDs (OADs) was announced to be produced by the same staff of the anime series.
 The OADs were screened in eleven selected theaters in Japan from December 6 to December 28, 2014.
 They were released along with the 17th, 18th, and 19th manga volumes on February 23, May 22, and August 21, 2015, respectively.
 A fourth OAD was released through the 24th volume on March 21, 2017.
 Three more OADs were produced by the same staff of the second season, with production by Pine Jam.
 The first two were released along with the 29th and 30th manga volumes on September 20, 2019, and March 23, 2020; and the third was released along with the 31st volume on September 23, 2020.

 Home media

-2014 season
+Japanese

 King Records released the complete Hozuki's Coolheadedness's first season in Japan on six Blu-ray and DVD volumes between April 9 and August 13, 2014.
 Each one of the six compilations has an "A" and "B" version that includes different covers and package.
+King Records settled to release the second season on four Blu-Ray and DVD boxes between January 17 and September 19, 2018.

+English

 For Region 1, Sentai Filmworks has licensed the series and released the complete series with English subtitles in a single box on DVD and Blu-ray on February 17, 2015.
-Madman Entertainment released a DVD box on October 21, 2015, in Australia and New Zealand.
+Sentai Filmworks has licensed the second season for Region 1.
+Madman Entertainment released a DVD box of season one on October 21, 2015, in Australia and New Zealand.

-2017–2018 season

-King Records settled to release the second season on two Blu-Ray and DVD boxes between January 17 and March 14, 2018.
-Sentai Filmworks has licensed the season for Region 1.